kvkadakia/UrlShortener/README.md

 ```

 #### Browse a Short URL
-When the user opens a short url in browser this endpoint redirects the request to the corresponding short url
+When the user opens a short url in browser this endpoint redirects the request to the corresponding long url

 ```bash
 GET /:shortUrlCode